 Chapter 71, SLA 2003 authorized the ARRC to issue up to \$17 billion in revenue bonds to finance the construction of a natural gas pipeline and related facilities, subject to an agreement with a third party to pay the debt service and other costs of the bonds.
-To date, no bonds have been issued.
+This authorization was repealed in 2018 and no bonds were issued.